kosukeimai/wru/README.md

 * The machines used to run predict_race() may not have internet access;
 * You can obtain timely snapshots of Census geographic data that match your voter file.

 Downloading data using get_census_data() may take a long time, especially at the block level or in large states.
-If you are not predicting using block level census information, you could save a lot of time by only downloading census data at track level, or county level if you don't plan to only use tract information.
+If block-level Census data is not required, downloading Census data at the tract level will save time.
+Similarly, if tract-level Census data is not required, county-level data may be specified in order to save time.

 ```r
 library(wru)